mcinglis/c-style/readme.md

 printf( "%f\n", ( float )333334125.31 );    // 333334112.000000
 ```

 For the vast majority of applications nowadays, space isn't an issue, but floating-point errors can still pose a threat.
 It's much harder for numeric drift to cause problems for `double`s than it is for `float`s.
 Unless you have a very specific reason to use `float`s, use `double`s instead.
 Don't use `float`s "because they will be faster", because without benchmarks, you can't know if it actually makes any discernible difference.
 Finish development, then perform benchmarks to identify the choke-points, then use `float`s in those areas, and see if it actually helps.
-Before then, prioritize everything else over performance.
+Before then, prioritize everything else over any supposed performance improvements.
 Don't prematurely optimize.